Graduate School of Biomedical Sciences Policies and Procedures

 Academic misconduct is any activity that undermines the academic integrity of the institution, which includes but is not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person or an AI text generator, taking an exam for another person, signing attendance sheets for another student, and any act designed to give unfair advantage to a student or attempt to commit such an act.
 Policies of academic dishonesty and student conduct apply to all course, department, school, and university-related activities including conferences and off-campus performances.

 All allegations of academic misconduct must be reported to the GSBS Dean's Office by the complainant (another student, course instructor, research supervisor, or a graduate faculty member) in writing to the Associate Dean of Academic Affairs.
-The Associate Dean of Academic Affairs will investigate the seriousness of the violation, determine if the case requires action beyond academic program management and make a recommendation to the Academic Integrity Committee and GSBS Dean.
+The Associate Dean of Academic Affairs will investigate the seriousness of the violation, determine if the case requires action beyond academic program management and make a recommendation to the Academic Integrity Sub-committee of the Graduate Curriculum and Assessment Committee (GCAC) and GSBS Dean.

 Research misconduct involving lab experiments, data collection, analyses, publications etc. shall be immediately reported to the Research Integrity Official (RIO) – the Assistant Vice President for Research Administration following the Institutional Research Misconduct Policy (HOP 7.1.6.).
 The RIO will investigate the alleged misconduct and make recommendations to the President of UT Health San Antonio.
-The president will make a determination of the consequences applied to the student.
+The president will determine the consequences applied to the student.

 Academic Misconduct Review Process

 The complainant will submit a report in writing to the Associate Dean of Academic Affairs with any supporting documentation within ten (10) business days of the alleged misconduct or the date the complainant was made aware of the alleged misconduct.
 The complainant will retain original evidence supporting the alleged misconduct.
 The report will be initially reviewed by the Associate Dean of Academic Affairs who will meet with the complainant to determine what further action, if any, is warranted.
 If necessary, the Associate Dean for Academic Affairs will interview the individual identified in the complaint, allowing the student the opportunity to respond and to review the available information.
 The Associate Dean for Academic Affairs may interview others as needed.
 All health science center personnel and students must cooperate with the investigation.
-At the conclusion of the investigation, the Associate Dean for Academic affairs will prepare a written report detailing the events, the investigative process and the results of the investigation to the Academic Integrity Committee.
+At the conclusion of the investigation, the Associate Dean for Academic affairs will prepare a written report detailing the events and investigative process.
+If the report details findings or concern for purposeful academic misconduct the results of the investigation will be sent to the Academic Integrity Sub-committee for further review and investigation.
+All information in the report will be de-identified to avoid conflict of interest.
 The investigation will take no more than fifteen (15) business days.

 Academic Misconduct Disciplinary Actions